iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     // center the image on Mt St Helens with a zoom level of 12 Map.setCenter(-122.1886, 46.1998, 12);

 We want them to be true-colour composites, so we display them with bands 4,3,2. and we'll apply a gamma adjustment to help brighten the image slightly.
 At this point, you can run the script, either by pressing **CTRL + Enter**, or by clicking **Run** at the top of the code editor panel.
 Once the script finishes running, you should see this:

 .. image:: ../../../img/egm702/week3/loaded_image.png
     :width: 600
     :align: center
     :alt: the script after having added the image from step 1.

-When you mouse over the **Layers** button in the upper right of the **Map** panel, you should see the two layer names (TOA Image and SR Image).
+|br| When you mouse over the **Layers** button in the upper right of the **Map** panel, you should see the two layer
+names (TOA Image and SR Image).
 If you click on the gear icon, you can open the visualization parameters for each image and adjust them.
 You can also adjust the transparency slider for the different layers displayed here, and by checking/unchecking the box next to the layer name, you can make either image visible/invisible.

 .. image:: ../../../img/egm702/week3/layer_parameters.png
     :width: 400
     :align: center
     :alt: the layer visualization settings

-In the **Console** panel, you should see the following:
+|br| In the **Console** panel, you should see the following:

 .. image:: ../../../img/egm702/week3/console1.png
     :width: 400
     :align: center
     :alt: the output to the console after running Step 1.

-This shows that the 2 images are the same image, just different processing levels.
-Now, in the **Map** panel, turn off the SR Image to see the TOA Image underneath.
+|br| This shows that the 2 images are the same image, just different processing levels.
+Now, in the **Map** panel, turn
+off the SR Image to see the TOA Image underneath.

+.. admonition:: Question
+    :class: question

     - What differences do you notice?
     - Why do you think these layers look so different (or do they)?

 Try adjusting the colours for the TOA or the SR Image – you can start with a 98% stretch by clicking the **Custom** button in the visualization parameters panel.
 Try different band combinations, too.
 For example, change the display bands to bands 7, 6, and